vijayanant/fossick/content/posts/tech-debt.md

 and/or InApp notifications.
 It will be ready in 2 months.
 I am also told that every system will have to use this notification system going forward.

-But, I have to launch my feature in 2 weeks time; I will not wait for your system to be ready.
+But, I have to launch my feature in 2 weeks; I will not wait for your system to be ready.
 I will use a simple SMS library/service to get things rolling.